omniscientjs/omniscient/README.md

 ### Cursors

 With cursors, components can have the outer immutable structure swapped when a component's data is changed.
 A re-render can be triggered, but only component trees referencing data affected by the change will actually be re-rendered.
+This means that if you don't pass any data (cursor or non-cursor property) to a component, this component won't be re-rendered.
+This could affect shallow parent components.
+Such a component could have a [`shouldComponentUpdate` that always return true](https://github.com/omniscientjs/omniscient#overriding-iscursor-and-isequalcursor).

 If you pass in a single cursor, this is added to the `props.cursor` property, where `props` is what you get passed to your component.